 A Personalized Plan

 Enrolling in our Tobacco Treatment Program will help you get through the physical and psychological recovery symptoms associated with quitting smoking.
 Certified tobacco addiction specialists will develop a plan personalized to fit your specific needs.
 We will help you change your daily routine so you can avoid things that cause you to crave a cigarette.
 We will provide emotional support and tips on how to handle a cigarette craving so you don’t have a relapse.
 Plus, we will consult with your primary care physician to prescribe nicotine replacement products (e.g. nicotine patch, gum or lozenge) to help relieve some of your withdrawal symptoms.

-After you’ve successfully reached your quit date, our counselors will contact you to see how you’re doing on your one, three, six and 12 month quit-date anniversaries.
+After you’ve successfully reached your quit date, our counselors will contact you to see how you’re doing one and six months after you complete the program.
 If you think you’ll need more frequent contact with your counselors, arrangements can be made.